Frequently Asked Questions

 If you are taking strictly online classes meaning the class does not meet on campus for any reason, then you are not required to submit immunization records.
 However, the hold can only be lifted one semester at a time without submitting those records.
 You would accomplish this by calling the Student Health Services at 406-657-2153.
 You will have to comply with the requirements if your online only status changes.

 Yes.
 Student Health Services will administer allergy injections for you for a small administration fee.
-Call to arrange an appointment time.
+Call to arrange an appointment time with the healthcare provider.
 You will need to bring your allergy serum and complete physician instructions with you as well as adhere to SHS allergy injection policy.
 We will store your serum at Student Health according to your allergist’s instructions.
 SHS does not provide allergy testing services.

 If this is an emergency, please call 911.